jewettaij/moltemplate/README.md

 After making these changes, you may need to start a new terminal (shell) for the changes to take effect.
 If you do not know what a `PATH` environment variable is and are curious, read:
     http://www.linfo.org/path_env_var.html
 (I receive this question often.)

+*(Warning:
+Do not install moltemplate this way if you are using "vipster", "cellpack2moltemplate", or other software that has a moltemplate python dependency.
+In order to be able to be able to run "import moltemplate" within python, as these programs do, moltemplate must be installed using pip or setuptools.)*

 ### WINDOWS installation suggestions